Jarena Lee: Call to preach

-Lee came to Philadelphia as a teenager and was changed when she heard a passionate sermon given by Richard Allen.
-She married Joseph Lee in 1811, seven years after joining Philadelphia's Mother Bethel.
-Joseph Lee was a pastor of a Society at Snow Hill.
-Snow Hill was six miles from Philadelphia.
-Lee moved to Snow Hill with her husband, but was unsure because she knew no one there besides her husband.
-She found at Snow Hill that she did not find the same closeness that she had in Philadelphia.
-During their marriage her husband did not want her to preach, so she felt forced to put her spiritual needs on hold for her marriage.
-It is said that her not being fully committed to her spiritual needs resulted in Lee becoming ill and a sense of discontent.
-Joseph Lee died six years into their marriage.
-Soon after Lee was fully devoted to religious concerns, but her ill health never recovered.
+Late life and death

+In 1836, Lee became the first Black woman to publish an autobiography, which she titled The Life and Religious Experience of Jarena Lee.
+She published an extended version with a hired publisher in 1849, including 70 pages revealing names of those who had rejected the Spirit’s movement within her preaching.
+Much of the known information about Lee's life is from these sources.
+It is known as the first autobiography of a black woman, and was also pioneering in the theological genre.

+In 1852, the African Methodist Episcopal Church officially ruled that women were not allowed to preach.
+Following this decision, Lee disappeared from the historical record.
+However, Dr. Frederick Knight identified her amongst the speakers at the 1853 American Anti-Slavery Society’s convention, at which she joined the Pennsylvania Female Anti-Slavery Society and supported the anti-colonization resolution.

+Lee's date of death is unclear.
+Archival research by Dr. Knight suggests that Jarena Lee died penniless in Philadelphia and was buried at Olive Cemetery.
+However, records of Mount Pisgah AME Church Cemetery indicate that she died in 1855 and was buried there.
+Other sources list her death in 1857.

 Legacy

-Lee is recognized as being the first woman to preach in the African Methodist Episcopal (AME) Church.
+Lee is recognized as the first woman to preach in the African Methodist Episcopal (AME) Church.
 Her life story exemplifies the 19th-century American religious movement's focus on personal holiness and sanctification.
 She has been compared to influential African American women of her time, such as Maria W. Stewart and Sojourner Truth.
 In the decades after Jarena Lee became a preacher, other women such as Juliann Jane Tillman gained prominence as evangelists within the AME Church.

-Much of what is known about Lee's life comes from her autobiographical memoir, The Life and Religious Experience of Jarena Lee and its expanded version, Religious Experience and Journal of Mrs. Jarena Lee.
-Extensive archival research by Dr. Frederick Knight has revealed that Jarena Lee died penniless in Philadelphia sometime in early 1864.

-Jarena Lee is also currently the subject of a research project at Harvard Divinity School entitled "The Resurrection of Jarena Lee."
+Jarena Lee was the subject of a research project at Harvard Divinity School entitled "The Resurrection of Jarena Lee."
 Womanist Biblical scholar Nyasha Junior is involved with this project.